cheredia19/us-presidential-elections-facts-and-figures/README.md

 Cleveland was 47 when he took office for the first time.

 Only six men became president of the United States at a younger age.
 Theodore Roosevelt was 42 years old when he had to assume office due to the assassination of William McKinley in 1901.
-This made him the youngest chief of state in the country's history.
+It made him the youngest chief of state in the country's history.

 <PlotlyBarChart
   data={{